garykac/woven/docs/spell-list.md

 Category: Defend Mage, Attack Mage, Attack Tendril

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

 You may remove this CHARGE when attacked to deflect the attack to an adjacent location.

-Attack 1 and remove all TENDRILs from that location.
+Attack 1 and remove all TENDRILs at that location.

 ### Delete All
 ```